MIERUNE/plateau-gis-converter/nusamai-geometry/README.md

 A compact, zero-copy geometry representation.

-This library avoid using jagged arrays (i.e. "Vector of Vector of ..."") to represent MultiPolygon/Polygon/etc.
+This library avoids using jagged arrays (i.e. Vector of Vector of ...) to represent MultiPolygon/Polygon/etc.

 ## Visual examples of the data structure